TuanAnh0108/QtDesigner---Python-Projects/Journal.md

    - We learned to solve salesman travel problem
    - I have conversation with my client and developer
    - We learned how to encode a string
+Feb 13 2020

+  - We find who is the winner between cheetah and Bolt
+  - We did the register, login system

+Feb 15 2020

+  - We learn and practice with the lambda and string in python
+  - We learn one more way to print variables.